Kentucky Trivia ● Kentucky Tweets

-Localtonians wishes a Happy Birthday to Hopkinsville native Edward “Ned” Thompson Breathitt, Jr., born in 1924.
-Ned was the 47th individual to hold the office and his was the 51st administration.
-In 1966 Breathitt secured a major civil rights bill to prohibit discrimination in employment and public accommodations, a tough strip mining act, a compulsory automobile inspection act, an agency to regulate the use of natural resources, a redistricting of congressional districts, and greater regulation of political contributions and expenditures.
+Localtonians wish a Happy Birthday to Hopkinsville native Edward “Ned” Thompson Breathitt, Jr., born in 1924.
+The 47th individual to be governor, his was the 51st administration.
+In 1966, Breathitt secured a major civil rights bill to prohibit discrimination in employment and public accommodations, a tough strip-mining act, a compulsory automobile inspection act, an agency to regulate the use of natural resources, and greater regulation of political contributions and expenditures.

-Localtonians wishes a Happy Birthday to Louisville native Conrad Bachmann, born in 1932.
+Localtonians wish a Happy Birthday to Louisville native Conrad Bachmann, born in 1932.
 Mr. Bachmann began his acting career with his appearance in the Dobie Gillis series.
 Although living in California since 1957, his heart belongs to Kentucky.
-He serves as Executive Vice-President on the board for the Ned Beatty Hope for Children Classic Charity.
-This charity benefits the Louisville Easter Seals, so Conrad promotes it all year with his fellow celebrities in Hollywood and returns home each year with various stars to raise more awareness.
+Conrad has been an avid worker for such charities as the Ned Beatty Hope for Children Classic Charity and the Louisville Easter Seals.

-November 26, 1966, Sheriff Walter Emery Meek of the Johnson County Sheriff’s Office, was shot and killed while attempting to serve a lunacy warrant on a mentally deranged man along Route 23 behind the Paul B. Hall Medical Center.
+November 26, 1966, Sheriff Walter Emery Meek of the Johnson County Sheriff’s Office, died while serving a lunacy warrant on a mentally deranged man behind the Paul B. Hall Medical Center.
 The subject committed suicide after murdering Sheriff Meek.

-November 26, 1970, thirty families in the Blackey community in Letcher County hired Kentucky legend Henry Caudill to help fight against the gas and oil drilling and pumping operations damaging Eastern Kentucky farms.
-The complaints include damaged walls to eroding drill sites, destroyed timber, sickened livestock, smoking oil pits entering streams, and arrogant indifference to broken promises.
+November 26, 1970, thirty families in the Blackey community of Letcher County hired Kentucky legend Henry Caudill to fight against the gas and oil drilling industry damaging Eastern Kentucky farms.
+The complaints included damaged walls to eroding drill sites, destroyed timber, sickened livestock, smoking oil pits entering streams, and arrogant indifference to broken promises.

 November 26, 1974, a Jefferson County grand jury indicted five Louisville companies and six individuals of making illegal donations to the Democratic Party.
-They included a battery distribution firm, a printing company, and an equipment company.
+The contributions came from a battery distribution firm, a printing company, and an equipment company, to name a few.

-November 26, 1980, Bill Murray and Harold Ramis were in Kentucky during the filming of Stripes at Fort Knox.
-Kentucky first lady Phyllis George Brown and the Kentucky Film Commission helped lure the film to Kentucky.
-The Kentucky Film Commission coordinated with the state employment office to give unemployed Kentuckians first preference for extra work on the film.
-The film crew hired 1,700 Kentuckians just as extras.
+November 26, 1980, Bill Murray and Harold Ramis filmed Stripes at Fort Knox.
+Kentucky 1st lady Phyllis George Brown and the Kentucky Film Commission lured the film to Kentucky.
+The Kentucky Film Commission coordinated with the state employment office to give unemployed Kentuckians 1st preference to be hired as extras.
+The film crew hired 1,700 Kentuckians.

-Saturday, November 26, 1983, in the first regular-season meeting in 61 years, #2 Kentucky and #6 Louisville met on the basketball court.
-The Wildcats rolled to a 62-44 victory.
-Louisville won earlier in the year in the NCAA Mideast Regional Finals in Knoxville 80-68 in overtime.
+Saturday, November 26, 1983, in the 1st regular-season meeting in 61 years, #2 Kentucky and #6 Louisville met on the basketball court.
+The Wildcats rolled to a 65-44 victory.
+Louisville won earlier in the calendar year, at the NCAA Mideast Regional Finals in Knoxville, 80-68 in overtime.

-November 26, 2005, Red Fox native Patty Amburgey toured the press around her Knott County farm showing the damage done by the gas and oil drilling boom in Eastern Kentucky.
+November 26, 2005, Red Fox native Patty Amburgey toured the press around her Knott County farm to show the damage by Eastern Kentucky’s gas and oil drilling boom.
 The state issued 1,700 drilling permits in 2005, 400 more than in 2004, making close to 50,000 active wells in the state.

-November 26, 2011, Bob Baffert’s second mysterious death of a horse occurred after finishing second in a race at Hollywood Park.
-Then CHRB official veterinarian contacted the CAHFS and specifically noted on the necropsy submission form that this was the second case for the same owner and trainer.
+November 26, 2011, a 2nd mysterious death occurred to a horse under Bob Baffert’s care after finishing a race at Hollywood Park.
+The CHRB official veterinarian contacted the CAHFS and expressly noted on the necropsy submission form, it was the 2nd case for the same owner and trainer.

 November 26, 2012, Governor S. Beshear’s administration settled a lawsuit with Ron Mills, the head of the cabinet’s Division of Mine Permits, a politically-appointed position.
-The suit he filed against the state alleges he was fired in 2009 for refusing to issue illegal mining permits.
-It was claimed that Beshear wanted a more efficient permit process for his political donors.
+Mills alleged the state fired him in 2009 for refusing to issue illegal mining permits.
+Mills’s Lawyers claimed that Beshear wanted a more efficient permit process for his political donors.

-November 26, 2016, the 23rd Governor’s Cup and the 29th time the two teams played, was a close one.
-Lamar Jackson’s storybook season ended on a low note in 2016, as the future Heisman Trophy winner fumbled in the red zone with minutes left in the game.
-Kentucky recovered, drove down the field, and Austin MacGinnis connected on a 47-yard field goal with 12 seconds to go to give the Wildcats, massive underdogs at Cardinal Stadium, a win over the No. 11-ranked Cardinals.
+November 26, 2016, UofL and KY met for the 23rd Governor’s Cup and the 29th time.
+The Cats won 41-38.
+Future Heisman winner Lamar Jackson’s storybook season ended on a low note when he fumbled in the red zone with minutes left in the game.
+Kentucky recovered, drove down the field, and Austin MacGinnis connected on a 47-yard field goal with 12 seconds to go to give the Wildcats, massive underdogs at Cardinal Stadium, a win over #11 Louisville.

-November 26, 2019, a Kentucky report revealed that Kentucky’s Medicaid program could save nearly $240 million on prescription drugs cost by eliminating industry middlemen known as pharmacy benefit managers and returning to its former “free-for-service” system of directly reimbursing pharmacist for each prescription.
+On November 26, 2019, Kentucky’s Medicaid program revealed it could save nearly $240 million on prescription drugs cost by eliminating middlemen known as Pharmacy Benefit Managers (PBMs) and returning to its former “free-for-service” system of directly reimbursing pharmacists for each prescription.